microsoft/CSS-Exchange/Security/README.md

 If you have already patched and investigated your systems for any indicators of compromise, etc…. | No action is required

 ### Important note regarding Microsoft Safety Scanner
  EOMT runs the Microsoft Safety Scanner in a quick scan mode.
 If you suspect any compromise, we highly recommend you run it in the FULL SCAN mode.
-FULL SCAN mode can take a long time but if you are not running Mirosoft Defender AV as your default AV, FULL SCAN will be required to remediate threats.
+FULL SCAN mode can take a long time but if you are not running Microsoft Defender AV as your default AV, FULL SCAN will be required to remediate threats.

-### EOMT Examples
+### Exchange On-premises Mitigation Tool Examples
 The default recommended way of using of EOMT.ps1.
 This will determine if your server is vulnerable, mitigate if vulnerable, and run MSERT in quick scan mode.
 If the server is not vulnerable only MSERT quick scan will run.

 `.\EOMT.ps1`